“How much does it cost to build a greenhouse?”

 Check out our guide to the best types of ventilation and cooling in greenhouses.

 If you live in a place with very hot summer days, you’ll need to go the extra mile with ventilation and cooling.
 Alternatively, if you plan to grow in your greenhouse through cold winters, you’ll need some sort of heating.
+That heat can be passive, like that from a heat sink, or active, like that from a greenhouse heater.

 In addition to where in the world your greenhouse is you’ll also need to consider whether it’s going to be in complete sun to fully harness natural light.
 Or will it be shaded some of the day?
 Remember that the trees on neighboring properties can cast a lot of shade onto your yard when the sun is at certain angles.